Learn to Meditate: Popular Types of Meditation (for Beginners)

 3. Visualization Meditation

-Here is an infographic detailing these 3 main types of meditation, what their benefits are, and the different forms of meditation practices in each category.
+Here is an infographic detailing these 3 main types of meditation, what their benefits are, and the different forms of how to practices in each category.

 Let’s look at the 3 Main Types of Meditation and how to practice them in more detail.